 What we do

-- Helping clients to avoid running afoul of the government by advising them as to corporate compliance and conducting internal investigations and audits as necessary
+- Helping clients avoid running afoul of the government by advising them on corporate compliance and conducting internal investigations and audits as necessary

-- Vigorously defending the rights of clients who are targets, subjects or witnesses in governmental investigations, including civil, criminal and regulatory actions
+- Vigorously defending the rights of clients who are targets, subjects or witnesses in governmental investigations and civil, criminal and regulatory actions

 - Representing clients in False Claims Act cases and qui tam investigations

-- Providing extensive experience and substantive knowledge in a variety of specialty areas that are important to our clients, including:
+- Drawing on extensive experience and substantive knowledge in a variety of specialty areas that are important to our clients, including:

 - Securities fraud and insider trading